joestubbs/coe379L-sp25/docs/unit02/linear_regression.rst

    The discussion above ignores a lot of details.
 In practice, a number of additional issues come up.
    Moreover, there is the matter of how to actually find the zeros of a differentiable function.
-If you are interested, the Gradient Decent algorithm is a general purpose optimization algorithm for finding the minimum of a differential function.
+If you are interested, the Ordinary Least Squares (OLS) algorithm gives an exact solution while the Gradient Decent algorithm is a general purpose optimization algorithm for finding the minimum of a differential function.
 We may provide some details of the Gradient Decent algorithm later in the semester, time permitting.